-Woollahra Council acknowledges the Gadigal and Birrabirragal people who are the traditional custodians of this land and pay respects to Elders both past and present and leaders emerging.
+Woollahra Council acknowledges the Gadigal and Birrabirragal people who are the Traditional Custodians of this land and we pay our respects to Elders past, present and emerging.

-Draft plan of management for Gap Park and The Gunyah, Crown land reserve categorised as natural area - bushland, and general community use, respectively.
+Plan of management for Gap Park and The Gunyah, Crown land reserve categorised as natural area - bushland, and general community use, respectively.

-Adopted by Council XXXX
+Adopted by Council 24 July 2023

-Version number Date approved Approved By Next Review 03 Draft XX XXXX 2022 Manager Open Space and Trees December 2027
+Version number Date approved Approved By Next Review 04 Adopted by Council by Council 24 July 2023 Manager Open Space and Trees December 2028

-To be read in conjunction with the generic plan of management for Crown land reserves, 2021.
+To be read in conjunction with the generic plan of management for Crown land reserves, 2023.